ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/appendix/implementation-notes.md

 ## Combining with other packaging schemes

-RO-Crates may co-exist with other packaging schemes, such as [BagIt] or [ELN] using two general approaches; either (a) _adding_ RO-Crate into a package as part of the payload or (b) _wrapping_ another kind of package.
+RO-Crates may co-exist with other packaging schemes, such as [BagIt] or [ELN] (Electronic Lab Notebook) using two general approaches; either (a) _adding_ RO-Crate into a package as part of the payload or (b) _wrapping_ another kind of package.

 ### ELN examples

-An "ELN" archive (with file extension **.eln**, see [IANA assignment](https://www.iana.org/assignments/media-types/application/vnd.eln+zip) and [specification](https://github.com/TheELNConsortium/TheELNFileFormat/blob/master/SPECIFICATION.md)), is a valid RO-Crate packaged in a certain way.
-It is a ZIP file that contains a folder, and this folder _is_ the RO-Crate and contains the `ro-crate-metadata.json` file.
+An "ELN" archive (with file extension `.eln`, see [IANA assignment](https://www.iana.org/assignments/media-types/application/vnd.eln+zip) and [specification](https://github.com/TheELNConsortium/TheELNFileFormat/blob/master/SPECIFICATION.md)), is a valid RO-Crate packaged in a certain way.
+It is a ZIP file that contains a folder, and this folder is the _RO-Crate Root_ containing the `ro-crate-metadata.json` file.
 See [Structure of the archive](https://github.com/TheELNConsortium/TheELNFileFormat/blob/master/SPECIFICATION.md#structure-of-the-archive) from the specification.

-As such, when processing a **.eln** file, one needs to extract the ZIP archive, look for the only folder present at root directory of the ZIP archive, and process its content as a normal RO-Crate.
+As such, when processing a `.eln` file, one needs to extract the ZIP archive, look for the only folder present at root directory of the ZIP archive, and process its content as a normal RO-Crate.

 ### BagIt examples